xmlking/grunt-traceur/README.md

 ### Overview
 In your project's Gruntfile, add a section named `traceur` to the data object passed into `grunt.initConfig()`.
+This example below compiles all *.es6.js files into *.js files in the same location.
 ```js
 grunt.initConfig({